shnliu/PointsTracker/README.md

 # PointsTracker

 This is a react native project.
-Tracks points between 2 people for some friendly competition.
+Tracks points between 2 people for some friendly competition or trivial grudge.

 Development OS: MacOS
 Target OS: Android